 Annually, the Local Government Hispanic Network recognizes individuals who are emerging leaders in local government by demonstrating professional excellence and leadership skills in their organization and their community.
 LGHN’s goal is to identify and support professionals who have the ability to rise to leadership positions in local government and have demonstrated interest in improving minority and/or disadvantaged communities.
-The nomination process beings in the spring of each year and awards are presented at the LGHN biennial conference or the annual dinner at the ICMA conference.
+The nomination process begins in the spring of each year and awards are presented at the LGHN annual conference or the annual dinner at the ICMA conference.
 Awardees receive complimentary registration to the conference and a stipend to assist with travel costs.

 Emerging Leader Award Recipients